Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

 To determine whether a sub-task can be resolved by a single agent, i.e., satisfying the principle of solvability, a straightforward solution is to send the sub-task to every agent in the system.
 Each agent generates a response to the sub-task, allowing us to select the best answer and assess whether it completely resolves the sub-task.
 However, this approach is often impractical due to the unaffordable overhead.
 For a user query decomposed into $m$ sub-tasks, a multi-agent system with $n$ agents would need to execute a total of $m\times n$ agent calls for just a single trial, making it an inefficient strategy in scenarios with a large number of agents and sub-tasks.

-To tackle this, we propose a reward model designed to provide efficient evaluations of the solvability of sub-tasks, which aims to predict the quality of the agents' responses to sub-tasks without necessitating actual agent calls.
+To tackle this, we introduce a reward model that provides efficient evaluations of the solvability of sub-tasks, which aims to predict the quality of the agents' responses to sub-tasks without necessitating actual agent calls.

 Specifically, we first prepare a dataset for training the reward model.
 For a given user query $Q$, we follow the fast decomposition and allocation process introduced in Section~\ref{subsec:fast_decompose}, requiring the meta-agent to decompose $Q$ into several sub-tasks and select $l$ agents for each sub-task based on the agents' descriptions, which can be formally given as follows: